skonfig/extra/type/__mail_alias/man.rst

 BUGS
 ----
 - Quoted strings are not parsed by this type.
-As a result, email addresses containing ``,`` (commas) are treated incorrectly (they are treated as two addresses/aliases.)
+As a result, aliases containing ``,`` (commas) are treated incorrectly (they are treated as separate aliases.)
-  Make sure that email addresses do not contain commas.
+  Make sure that email addresses, file names, and pipe commands do not contain commas.
-- ``:include:`` directives in the aliases file are ignored by this type.
+- ``:include:`` directives in the aliases file are not evaluated by this type.
+  They are treated like a regular alias, the values of the included file are not expanded.

 SEE ALSO
 --------